From LimeSurvey Manual

-This feature is designed to make it easy to use Excel to author and edit surveys.
+This feature is designed to make it easy to use Spreadsheet editors to author and edit surveys.
 It completely eliminates the dependence upon SGQA codes.

 It also makes it easy to do bulk editing of your survey, such as find-replace, bulk-reordering, looping (repeating groups), and testing (such as temporarily disabling mandatory or validation criteria).
 Check out the dedicated documentation for this format.